When dealing with scatter diagrams, the questions in a GCSE paper follow a structure that is usually the same every year.

 How would this be phrased in an exam?

-'James wants to use this scatter graph to predict the height of a man who weighs 100 kg, explain why this could give a result that isn't accurate.'
+A common way to phrase this would be along the lines of: 'James wants to use this scatter graph to predict the height of a man who weighs 100 kg.
+Explain why this could give a result that isn't accurate.'

 You don't even have to use the word extrapolated.